Denver Colorado

 A Big Yes Indeed!

 The truth is slowly coming out, as it did in the murder of Helen Vorhees, the Brach candy heiress.
-Voices of all the spirits were recorded.
+Voices of all the spirits have been recorded.
 Many people have had experiences staying and working there.

 LOCATION